svirant/FisherPriceController_Arduino/README.md

-I didn't have a KB2040 handy that was used in this guide: https://learn.adafruit.com/fisher-price-usb-controller?view=all so decided to take a different approach using a daemonbite adapter.
+I didn't have a KB2040 handy that was used in this guide: https://learn.adafruit.com/fisher-price-usb-controller?view=all so decided to take a different approach.
 Daemonbite Arcade Encoder customized for use with the Fisher Price Controller using an Arduino Pro Micro.
 Source: https://github.com/MickGyver/DaemonBite-Arcade-Encoder/

 Fisher Price Controller button to Pro Micro map: